 Our Legacy lives on

-In the 1960s, Los Angeles witnessed profound social change, with Latinos facing unique challenges.
-Cesar Chavez, co-founder of the United Farm Workers Union (UFW), led a movement to improve farmworkers' conditions, inspiring activist theater.
-Chicano students protested unequal education, and a massive Chicano Moratorium protested the Vietnam War's impact on Mexican-American troops.
-Despite being a significant part of the population, Latinos encountered racial discrimination and limited opportunities.
+In the 1960s, Los Angeles was a hotbed of social change, with Latinos facing unique challenges as they fought for equality and recognition.
+Cesar Chavez, co-founder of the United Farm Workers Union (UFW), led a movement to improve conditions for farmworkers, inspiring a wave of activism through theater.
+Chicano students protested educational inequities, and the Chicano Moratorium rallied against the Vietnam War’s disproportionate toll on Mexican-American soldiers.
+Latinos, despite being a significant part of the population, continued to experience racial discrimination and limited opportunities.

-Carmen Zapata, alongside Margarita Galban and Estela Scarlata, founded the Bilingual Foundation of the Arts in 1973, nurturing Latino talent and celebrating Hispanic culture's richness.
-Over the decades, BFA innovatively staged classic and contemporary plays, promoting bilingual performance.
-Their vision for the future is a permanent artistic home, "The Carmen Zapata and Margarita Galban BFA Theater," aiming to preserve their legacy and share their treasures with diverse cultures in Los Angeles.
-BFA has left an enduring legacy, empowering the Latino community through theater and enriching American cultural diversity, with unwavering support from actors, technicians, volunteers, and patrons.
+In 1973, Carmen Zapata, Margarita Galban, and Estela Scarlata founded the Bilingual Foundation of the Arts (BFA) to nurture Latino talent and celebrate the richness of Hispanic culture.
+Over the years, BFA has innovatively staged both classic and contemporary plays, pioneering bilingual performances that resonate with diverse audiences.
+The foundation’s vision for the future is the establishment of a permanent artistic home: “The Carmen Zapata and Margarita Galban BFA Theater.”
+This new venue would preserve BFA’s legacy and continue sharing its cultural treasures with all of Los Angeles.

 Happy 50th anniversary to the Bilingual Foundation of the Arts,